Deka-nam/Namrata-Deka/big_bad_proteus.md

 # Why *Proteus mirabilis* Deserves Your Attention
-date: 2025-07-16
+Date: 2025-07-16
-> If you are interested to know more about why the project is based on this bacteria, have a read to know the big picture impact.
+> If you are interested to know more about why my PhD project is based on this bacteria, have a read to know the big picture impact.
 I know we all want to know the pipelines, but what motivated us to build the workflow in the first place?
 Because I am not just a bioinformatician, I am a hybrid scientist.
 Bench science and dry lab bring out the real fun!

-“It is not just a bug.
-It is a builder, a breaker, and a survivor.”

 ##  Wait, What Is *Proteus mirabilis*?